ceciliavision/zoom-learn-zoom/README.md

 After running these scripts, you can use the `tform.txt` and `wb.txt` inside each sequence during training.
 The folders called `./cropped`, `./compare` and `./aligned` are only saved for visualization.

+#### [Update 05/15/2020] Preparing RAW-RGB pair demo
+We added a documented jupyter notebook `demo_train_patch_pair.ipynb` to walk you through the process of preparing for RAW-RGB pairs.
+A few functions are added to `utils.py`, please check out the newest commit.

 ## Citation